Jacksonville Symphony Conductors

 Haskell Endowed Chair

 Anchored in the belief that music holds the power to transform lives, Courtney Lewis has established himself as one of his generation’s most dynamic conductors.
-Currently in his eighth season as Music Director of the Jacksonville Symphony, Lewis has designed an ambitious mission to enrich the surrounding community with innovative symphonic programming, creating the highest quality of art possible, accessible to all.
-Deeply committed to new music, Lewis has worked with and commissioned many of today’s leading composers.
-In 2016, he assisted Thomas Adès at the Salzburg Festival for the premiere of Adès’ opera The Exterminating Angel.
-In Jacksonville, recent and upcoming commissions include works by Carlos Simon, Sean Shepherd, Tarik O’Regan, Courtney Bryan and Conrad Tao.
+Currently in his tenth season as Music Director of the Jacksonville Symphony, Lewis has designed an ambitious mission to enrich the surrounding community with innovative symphonic programming, creating the highest quality of art possible, accessible to all.

 BIO